 A few weeks ago a local firm of chartered surveyors got in touch with me with the thought of having a couple of my images printed for their boardroom.
 After perusing my portfolio, they settled on two scenes captured in Torridon during my visit in February this year.

-Size-wise, they wanted them to be reasonably large, and final sizes were 440x660mm for the portrait image, and the landscape was 740x493mm.
-These were the image sizes, the prints had a border added which meant the actual finished articles were a little larger.
+Size-wise they wanted them to be reasonably large.
+The final image sizes were 440x660mm for the portrait image, and the landscape was 740x493mm.
+However, the prints had a border which meant the finished articles were a little larger.

-A couple of days later a large cardboard tube hoved into view, and after very carefully unwrapping and rolling the contents I could breathe a sigh of relief!
+A couple of days later a large cardboard tube hovered into view, and after very carefully unwrapping and rolling the contents, I could breathe a sigh of relief!
 The prints looked great: the detail was good, they were sharp and the colours were spot on.
 Happy times!

 The client was very pleased with them too, which I think was probably more important.
-They had made arrangements to get them framed with a company based in Malvern, Lyttelton Framing.
-After a couple of weeks they were framed up, and I had phone photo showing them installed in the boardroom.
-I had opportunity to swing by the offices today to see them for myself.
+They had made arrangements to get them framed with a company based in Malvern: Lyttelton Framing.
+After a couple of weeks, they were framed, and I had a phone photo showing them installed in the boardroom.
+I had the opportunity to swing by the offices today to see them for myself.

 I was really, really happy.
-They look great, Andy at Lyttelton has done a superb job of framing them, and has used Image Perfect glass (anti-reflective, high UV protection, and crystal clear!) that doesn’t come between the viewer and the image.
-The boardroom has a lot of windows which plays havoc with reflections on some of the other art there, but I’m glad to say not mine!
+They look great.
+Andy at Lyttelton has done a superb job of framing them and has used Image Perfect glass (anti-reflective, high UV protection, and crystal clear!) that doesn’t come between the viewer and the image.
+The boardroom has a lot of windows which play havoc with reflections on some of the other art there, but I’m glad to say not mine!